© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement SE of Two Bridges, Blackbrook River is a scheduled monument protected by Historic England under reference 1002577.
 View the official record →

-Settlement SE of Two Bridges, Blackbrook River is a prehistoric settlement site located in Devon.
+Settlement SE of Two Bridges, Blackbrook River is an ancient monument located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002577.

 Settlement SE of Two Bridges, Blackbrook River is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002577.